binary-com/deriv-com/documents/how-to-work-with-gatsby-theme.md

 **Basically, use this hook instead of `useRegion` hook and the we can use `region==="row"` instead of `is_row` and `region==="eu"` instead of`is_eu`**

+Now, you will have two different test link for ROW and EU in your PR.
+Such as: [https://row-pr-00-theme-docs.deriv-com-preview-links.pages.dev](https://row-pr-00-theme-docs.deriv-com-preview-links.pages.dev) and [https://eu-pr-00-theme-docs.deriv-com-preview-links.pages.dev](https://eu-pr-00-theme-docs.deriv-com-preview-links.pages.dev)

 ## Learn more about gatsby theme